vyshane/grpc-swift-combine/README.md

 > gRPC and Combine, better together.

 CombineGRPC is a library that provides [Combine framework](https://developer.apple.com/documentation/combine) integration for [gRPC Swift](https://github.com/grpc/grpc-swift).
+It provides two flavours of functions, `call` and `handle`.
+Use `call` to make gRPC calls on the client side, and `handle` to handle incoming RPC calls on the server side.

 ## Quick Start